 Kamloops Alliance Church has seen many transitions over the years, and what began as a handful of committed families, God has grown to be a generous and authentic community of over 850 regular attendees.
 We partner with local agencies and with overseas communities to aid them in practical ways that care for those in need.
 Our congregation supports many international workers, who, as the hands and feet of Jesus, bring the gospel to those outside our borders; and we often send teams from our own church to assist in larger projects in the developing world.

 We are blessed, both by the leadership of many influential pastors, and by the generosity of committed members who give towards multiple renovations/construction - the most recent being the completion of our Ministry Centre in August 2015 - which stand to serve not only our congregation but the whole community.

-To this day, we are still a family of passionate followers of Jesus who desire to see His love made known to our community and around the world through our God-given vision To be Rivers of Life flowing to our City and Beyond.
+To this day, we are still a family of passionate followers of Jesus who desire to see His love made known to our community and around the world through our God-given vision To see all people become fully devoted followers of Jesus Christ.